 This Bourbon Pumpkin Pie with Toasted Walnuts, for me, seems to be the best of everything; classic Pâte Brisée pie crust, creamy pumpkin filling (with bourbon) and a crunchy walnut (or pecan) topping with more bourbon.
 What’s not to love?

 I used brown sugar in this recipe too; it just seems better suited for a pumpkin pie with bourbon or maybe it’s just because I love brown sugar that I decided to use it.
 And it certainly also doesn’t hurt to have all of that creamy goodness topped with a crunchy topping.

 When I first made this pie in 2010; I posted it but I had used pecans with the bourbon topping and I’ve since become such a fan of toasted walnuts I tried something new.
 Either one is great; use what you prefer but toasting them prior to mixing them up with the other topping ingredients is key.

-Music to this food blogger’s ears I tell ya; nothing makes me happier than making someone else happy with food I’ve made in my kitchen especially if it can turn them on to something they heretofore didn’t care for.
+Music to this food blogger’s ears I tell ya; nothing makes me happier than making someone else happy with food I’ve made in my kitchen especially if it can turn them on to something they heretofore thought they didn’t care for.